 The first psoriasis trial is a randomized, double-blind, placebo-controlled Phase 2b trial.
 We recently completed enrollment of 214 patients in this trial at 30 medical centers throughout the U.S. This trial is the largest ongoing trial of STA-5326 and is designed to provide information on the safety and efficacy profile of three doses of STA-5326 (7 mg, 21 mg, and 35 mg, each twice-a-day) for 12 weeks and guide dose selection for future studies.
 For inclusion in this trial, patients were required to have greater than 10% of their body surface area affected by psoriasis and to have been diagnosed with psoriasis for at least six months.
 Patients are not allowed to take any phototherapy or systemic treatments for their psoriasis during the study.
 We will assess efficacy using the static Physician's Global Assessment, or sPGA, a seven-point scale of disease severity.
 A secondary efficacy endpoint is the Psoriasis Area and Severity Index, or PASI, a composite, weighted index that measures the severity of certain disease symptoms and the proportion of body surface area affected by psoriasis.
-To date, there has been one drug-related serious adverse event reported involving rigors, increased liver function tests, and diarrhea.
-If supported by favorable clinical data from this trial, we intend to initiate Phase 3 trials by the end of 2005.
+To date, there has been one drug-related serious adverse event reported in this trial involving a patient with rigors, increased liver function tests, and diarrhea.
+There has also been a higher aggregate patient discontinuation rate to date in this trial than we expected when we initiated the trial.
+This preliminary discontinuation rate exceeds the range described in published results from other Phase 2 psoriasis trials.
+A number of factors could be influencing the patient discontinuation rate, however, since the relationship of the safety or efficacy data to active dose level or placebo from this double-blinded study is generally unknown to us, we are unable to assess the relationship, if any, between the discontinuations and the safety or efficacy of STA-5326, and no conclusions can be made until the completion of the trial.